adith2005-20/ar-translate/README.md

 2. **Language Detection**: Detects if the spoken input is non-English.
 3. **Translation**: Translates non-English transcriptions into English.

-### API Integration

-- **Translation API**: In the `detectLanguageAndTranslate()` function, replace placeholder code with actual API calls for language detection and translation.
-- **Error Handling**: Add error handling for API requests to ensure graceful degradation if the API is unreachable.

 ## 🎉 **Usage Instructions**

 1. **Start the Bot**: Click the “Start” button to initiate speech recognition.